ujjwalvivek/portfolio/README.md

 ## Philosophy

-- **Tech isn’t the hard part.**
+- **Tech isn't the hard part.**
   Systems, behaviour, and questions are.
 - **Transparency > Perfection.**
-  You’ll find unfinished thoughts, failed experiments, and the occasional breakthrough.
+  You'll find unfinished thoughts, failed experiments, and the occasional breakthrough.
 - **Source ≠ Product.**
   This repo is public, not open.
 Steal ideas, not identity.

-## What’s Inside
+## What's Inside

 - ✍️ **Blog:** Deep dives, war stories, and technical rants.
 - 🖥️ **Terminal Footer:** The site talks back.
 Try typing `run exit` or `cat` in the footer.